-One of the advantages of using SolrCloud is the ability to distribute requests among various shards that may or may not contain the data that you're looking for.
+One of the advantages of using SolrCloud is the ability to very large collections distributed among various shards - but in some cases you may know that you are only interested in results from a subset of your shards.
 You have the option of searching over all of your data or just parts of it.